-It is hard to stick with something you do not enjoy so you have to select the right cardio for you.
+Sticking with something you do not enjoy is hard, so you have to select the right cardio.
 There are five basic types of cardiovascular exercise.
-Many activities fall within the five main categories so you have to determine what category best suits you while keeping your physical abilities and preferences in mind.
+Many activities fall within the five main categories, so you must determine which category best suits you while considering your physical abilities and preferences.
 The five include:

 Low Intensity, Long Duration Cardio